Photo credit: Pixabay.com

 3. Slower Movements

 Researchers have found that men who have slower movements and speech are often perceived as more at ease and confident, and thus, more attractive.
-This particularly true in first date or where the partners are still cautious with one another.
+This particularly true in the first date or where the partners are still cautious with one another.
 The male can give a good impression if he is slower in his verbal and nonverbal communication that allows the female partner to be at ease in the social interaction.
 “Stay calm and lean back in the beginning to persuade your partner that you are safe, trustworthy, and likable.
 Lean in and get more energetic once you’ve earned their trust, to motivate them to become excited about the prospect of seeing you again.”
 Slower movements can also indicate good manners, confidence, gentleness, and good breeding.